 the main findings

-Some students, when given the choice between eating a marshmallow straight away or waiting to get two marshmallows later, could barely contain themselves and ate the first marshmallow straight away.
 Other students were able to wait and delay their gratification, and as a result were able to get the sweet, sticky reward of the extra marshmallow.
-Effective strategies employed by those who exercised better impulse-control included distracting themselves from the temptation by thinking about other fun things, closing their eyes or sitting on their hands.
+Effective strategies employed by those who exercised better impulse-control included distracting themselves from the temptation by thinking about other fun things, closing their eyes, or sitting on their hands.

 In follow up studies, Walter Mischel found that the longer the students waited for their marshmallow as young children, as adults they were more likely to be: